 Economic Development Board Representative Office in Japan

-Bahrain Economic Development Board opened in October 2000 an office in Japan.
+Bahrain Economic Development Board opened an office in Japan in October 2000.

 Trade and Technical Cooperation

-Although ODA gradually decreasing since 2005, as GDP per capita increases, such institute as JCCP and JCCME accept trainee from Bahrain and regulary hold seminar in this region.
-For example, JCCME co-organized Kaizen Seminar in Bahrain in May 2008 together with Labour Fund and Embassy of Japan in Bahrain.
+Apart from the initiatives being taken by Japanese private companies and institutes such as JCCP (Japan Cooperation Center, Petroleum) and JCCME (Japan Cooperation Center for the Middle East) accept trainees from Bahrain and regularly hold seminars in this region.
+For example, JCCME co-organized Kaizen Seminar in Bahrain in May 2008 and November 2010 with Tamkeen and the Embassy of Japan in Bahrain.

 Japan’s Trade Relation with the Kingdom of Bahrain

-Japan is Bahrain’s major trading partner, accounting for approximately 8% of Bahrain’s world trade.
-Volume of trade between Japan and Bahrain reached 1 Billion US$ in the year 2006.
-The figures of trade volume between Bahrain and Japan 2005-2008 are as follows:
+Japan is one of Bahrain's major trading partners.
+Volume of trade between Japan and Bahrain reached over 1 Billion US$ in the year 2013 despite the Dubai crisis in 2009 and the unrest in 2011.
+The figures of trade volume between Bahrain and Japan 2005-2013 are as follows:

 430 |